 In one implementation, a computer-implemented method of handling an electronic message is provided.
-The method includes associating a message content including a media component with the electronic message via a first display at a sending user device; associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient not being displayed with the media component via the first display; and transmitting the message content including a media component and the identifier of a recipient from the sending user device to a server computer.
+The method includes associating a message content including a media component with the electronic message via a first display at a sending user device; associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient being part of a header information for the electronic message, the header information not being displayed with the media component via the first display; providing a unique correlation of the message content including a media component with the recipient address; transmitting the message content including a media component from the sending user device to a server computer; and transmitting the identifier of a recipient from the sending user device to the server computer, said transmitting the message content including a media component and said transmitting the identifier of a recipient occurring separately.

-In another implementation, a machine readable hardware storage medium containing machine executable instructions implementing a method of handling an electronic message is provided.
-The instructions include a set of instructions for associating a message content including a media component with the electronic message via a first display at a sending user device; a set of instructions for associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient 55 not being displayed with the media component via the first display; and a set of instructions for transmitting the message content including a media component and the identifier of a recipient from the sending user device to a server computer.
+In another implementation, a machine readable hardware storage medium containing machine executable instructions implementing a method of handling an electronic message is 55 provided.
+The instructions include a set of instructions for associating a message content including a media component with the electronic message via a first display at a sending user device; a set of instructions for associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient being part of a header information for the electronic message, the header information not being displayed with the media component via the first display; a set of instructions for providing a unique correlation of the message content including a media component with the recipient address; a set of instructions for transmitting the message content including a media component from the sending user device to a server computer; and a set of instructions for transmitting the identifier of a recipient from the sending user device to the server computer, said transmitting the message content including a media component and said transmitting the identifier of a 5 recipient occurring separately.

 In yet another implementation, a system for handling an electronic message is provided.
-The system includes a means for associating a message content including a media component with the electronic message via a first display at a sending user device; a means for associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient not being displayed with the media component via the first display; and a means for transmitting the message content including a media component and the identifier of a recipient from the sending user device to a server computer.
+The system includes a means for associating a message content including a media component with the electronic message via a first display at a send-10 ing user device; a means for associating an identifier of a recipient with the electronic message via a second display at the sending user device, the first and second displays not being displayed at the same time, the identifier of a recipient being part of a header information for the electronic message, the header information not being displayed with the media component via the first display; a means for providing a unique correlation of the message content including a media component with the recipient address; a means for transmitting the message content including a media component from 20the sending user device to a server computer; and a means for transmitting the identifier of a recipient from the sending user device to the server computer, said transmitting the message content including a media component and said transmitting the identifier of a recipient occurring separately.